International Collaboration to guide and investigate the potential for HIV cure by Stem Cell Transplantation

 Successful treatment of HIV is the suppression of the virus in the blood as measured through blood tests.
 While the virus is suppressed in the blood - registering undetectable in blood tests - the virus remains in infected cells in a dormant state (the ‘viral reservoir’).
 When treatment is interrupted the virus usually rebounds in the blood to detectable levels within 2–3 weeks from the release of infectious virus from the viral reservoir.

-Treatment of HIV-patients has improved drastically over the past years, new developments are on the rise, and an HIV cure is gradually becoming a more realistic outcome.
+Treatment of HIV has improved drastically over the past years, new developments are on the rise, and an HIV cure is gradually becoming a more realistic outcome.
 The only way to evaluate the effectiveness of a functional (virological control in the absence of antiretroviral therapy) or sterilizing (virus eradication) cure of HIV is to interrupt antiretroviral therapy (ART).

 ART interruption must only be performed in a controlled clinical setting with monitoring over time of the viral rebound and the ability for scientifically evaluation.